gbv/beaconspec/beacon.md

 	 rssynd:  <http://web.resource.org/rss/1.0/modules/syndication/>

-The blank node `:dump` denotes the URI of the link dump and the blank node `:target` denotes the URI of the target database.
+The blank node `:dump` denotes the URI of the link dump and the blank node `:target` denotes the URI of the target dataset.

 ## String normalization